Synchronisation in Invertible Random Dynamical Systems on the Circle: Our setting

 Let $\,\varphi \!\! = \!\! \left(\varphi(t,\omega)\right)_{t \in \mathbb{T}^+ \! , \, \omega \in \Omega}\,$ be a $(\mathbb{T}^+ \! \times \Omega)$-indexed family of orientation-preserving homeomorphisms $\varphi(t,\omega):\mathbb{S}^1 \to \mathbb{S}^1$ such that: \begin{enumerate}[ (a)] \item the map $(\omega,x) \mapsto \varphi(t,\omega)x$ is $(\mathcal{F}_t \otimes \mathcal{B}(\mathbb{S}^1),\mathcal{B}(\mathbb{S}^1))$-measurable for each $t \in \mathbb{T}^+$; \item $\varphi(0,\omega) \, = \, \mathrm{id}_{\mathbb{S}^1}$ for all $\omega \in \Omega$; \item $\varphi(s+t,\omega) \, = \, \varphi(t,\theta^s\omega) \circ \varphi(s,\omega)\,$ for all $s,t \in \mathbb{T}^+$ and $\omega \in \Omega$; \item for any decreasing sequence $(t_n)$ in $\mathbb{T}^+$ converging to a time $t$, and any sequence $(x_n)$ in $\mathbb{S}^1$ converging to a point $x$, $\,\varphi(t_n,\omega)x_n \to \varphi(t,\omega)x\,$ as $n \to \infty$ for all $\omega \in \Omega$; \item there exists a function $\varphi_-:\mathbb{T}^+ \times \Omega \times \mathbb{S}^1 \to \mathbb{S}^1$ such that for any strictly increasing sequence $(t_n)$ in $\mathbb{T}^+$ converging to a time $t$, and any sequence $(x_n)$ in $\mathbb{S}^1$ converging to a point $x$, $\,\varphi(t_n,\omega)x_n \to \varphi_-(t,\omega,x)\,$ as $n \to \infty$ for all $\omega \in \Omega$. \end{enumerate}

 We refer to $\varphi$ as a \emph{random dynamical system} (RDS) on $\mathbb{S}^1$; more specifically, since $\varphi(t,\omega)$ is a homeomorphism for all $t$ and $\omega$, we refer to $\varphi$ as an \emph{invertible RDS}.
-Conditions~(d) and (e) constitute the ``c\`{a}dl\`{a}g'' property, with (d) being right-continuity and (e) being left limits.\footnote{The left-limits property is included simply to ensure that ``asymptotic stability'' (as defined in footnote 2) implies stability in the sense of Lyapunov.} It is not hard to show that property~(d) implies the following: \begin{enumerate}[ (d')] \item for any decreasing sequence $(t_n)$ in $\mathbb{T}^+$ converging to a time $t$, and any sequence $(x_n)$ in $\mathbb{S}^1$ converging to a point $x$, $\,\varphi(t_n,\omega)^{-1}(x_n) \to \varphi^{-1}(t,\omega)(x)\,$ as $n \to \infty$ for all $\omega \in \Omega$. \end{enumerate}
+Conditions~(d) and (e) constitute the ``c\`{a}dl\`{a}g'' property, with (d) being right-continuity and (e) being left limits.\footnote{The left-limits property is included simply to ensure that ``asymptotic stability'' (defined as the existence of a neighbourhood of the initial condition that contracts in diameter to $0$ under the flow) implies stability in the sense of Lyapunov.} It is not hard to show that property~(d) implies the following: \begin{enumerate}[ (d')] \item for any decreasing sequence $(t_n)$ in $\mathbb{T}^+$ converging to a time $t$, and any sequence $(x_n)$ in $\mathbb{S}^1$ converging to a point $x$, $\,\varphi(t_n,\omega)^{-1}(x_n) \to \varphi^{-1}(t,\omega)(x)\,$ as $n \to \infty$ for all $\omega \in \Omega$. \end{enumerate}

 We will say that $\varphi$ is a \emph{continuous RDS} if for all $\omega \in \Omega$ the map $(t,x) \mapsto \varphi(t,\omega)x$ is jointly continuous.
 (In this case, $(t,x) \mapsto \varphi(t,\omega)^{-1}(x)$ is also jointly continuous for all $\omega$.)